winstxnhdw/lc-hax/README.md

 [![CodeQL](https://github.com/winstxnhdw/lc-hax/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/winstxnhdw/lc-hax/actions/workflows/github-code-scanning/codeql)
 [![dependabot.yml](https://github.com/winstxnhdw/lc-hax/actions/workflows/dependabot.yml/badge.svg)](https://github.com/winstxnhdw/lc-hax/actions/workflows/dependabot.yml)

 A powerful, feature-rich and highly performant portable Windows CLI-only internal cheat for [Lethal Company](https://en.wikipedia.org/wiki/Lethal_Company).
-This mod is partially compatible with [MoreCompany](https://github.com/notnotnotswipez/MoreCompany).
+This mod is compatible with [MoreCompany](https://github.com/notnotnotswipez/MoreCompany).

 > [!IMPORTANT]\
 > To aid in its speed of development, `lc-hax` has no concept of versioning aside from the Git commit history.
 We make no guarantees for any kind of backward compatiblity.
 Any feature can be removed or heavily modified to maximise user experience and overwrite poor early decisions.